After eco-friendly shaving tips, including advice on the best eco-friendly razors? All right here!

 I realise that by virtue of being a woman and being the sole writer of Moral Fibres, that the focus here is very much female-orientated.
 Indeed, reports say that women are more likely than men to be green.

-Whilst the majority of Moral Fibres readers are women, I’m fully aware from comments on the blog and emails that there are some gents that frequent this here space.
+Whilst the majority of Moral Fibres readers are women, I’m fully aware from comments on the blog and emails that I get that there are some gents that frequent this here space.
 So today, chaps, I’m going to turn the focus to you in order to be as inclusive as possible.
 Green living isn’t just for women after all.

-Eco Friendly Shaving Tips
+Top Eco-Friendly Shaving Tips

-Dr Bronner’s, famous for their castile soap, have formulated this organic shave gel with shikakai.
+Dr Bronner’s, famous for its castile soap, has formulated this organic shave gel with shikakai.
 Harvested from the seed pods of the Acacia tree, indigenous to South Asia, it has been traditionally used for centuries in India as a gentle conditioning skin cleanser.
-My partner has been using a tube that he got from Naturally Better You (£6.87) for the last five or six months now.
-Yes, the same tube – the stuff lasts and lasts for AGES, and there’s still heaps left in it.
+My partner has been using a tube that he bought for the last five or six months now.
+Yes, the same tube.
+The stuff lasts and lasts for AGES, and there are still heaps left in it.

-Pick Your Tools
+Pick Your Eco-Friendly Shaving Tools

 General consensus – you get what you pay for, so don’t go too cheap.
 While the outlay might seem expensive, consider what you’d spend in 6 months or a year on disposable razors or heads.
 It definitely adds up.
 If my partner makes the switch I’ll ask him if he will write about his experience.

 Have I missed anything?
-Gents, please do wade in with your thoughts/experiences of eco friendly shaving!
+Gents, please do wade in with your thoughts/experiences of eco-friendly shaving!

-ps: some eco friendly health and beauty products (for all genders)
+ps: some eco-friendly health and beauty products (for all genders).